Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers.md

 Let's begin by sliding each M5-50mm bolt into a matching 40mm spacer.

-**Note - If you are using a dust shield, use 4 M5 - 55mm socket head screws

 Thread each bolt/spacer into the corresponding 4 holes to secure the motor in place.
 Using either a drill or an M5 allen key, tighten each spacer/bolt combo.

+**Note - The latest motors do not have a red stripe around them, they are all black.**

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-motor-installjpg.jpg){.aligncenter .size-medium}